chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/medi_track.md

 Based on the feedback I received from the final prototype, it appears that the website's design is meeting the users' needs.
 The results of my second usability study were positive.

 **One quote from the peer feedback:**
-> "Beautiful Design and easy User Flow"
+> "Beautiful Design and easy User Flow!"

 ### What I learned
 Through the process of designing this project, I gained a deeper appreciation for the importance of user research in the UX process.
 By incorporating insights from user interviews, peer reviews, and usability studies, I was able to iteratively develop a comprehensive and inclusive design.